andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Something about this outfit really causes my Shirley strut to pop.

-My final outfit, a cowboy ensemble, is entirely supplied by yours truly.
-As I'm headed out for the day Brace hollers to me,
+My final outfit, a cowboy ensemble, begins to take shape as I'm headed out for the day.
+Brace hollers,

 "Hey, bring your cowboy hat tomorrow."